TrooperLooper/ToDoApp/README.md

 # Today's 2DO - Task Manager

 _A retro-styled task management dashboard with weather integration, built with React, TypeScript, Vite, and Tailwind CSS.
-Features a complete CRUD task manager with filtering, sorting, and local persistence - all wrapped in a sweet 1950s aesthetic._
+Features a complete CRUD task manager with filtering, sorting, and local persistence - all wrapped in handcrafted sweet 1950s illustrations & aesthetic._

 ---